 Exempt Organizations Select Check tool or confirm tax-exempt status by calling the IRS at (877) 829-5500.

-Records to Keep and Forms to File to Claim a Tax Deduction
+Records to Keep and Forms to File to Claim a Charitable Donations on Your Tax Return

 If you donate by check, cash or some other monetary gift, you must provide written communication such as a bank record, payroll deduction records or written acknowledgement from the tax-exempt organization with your tax return.
 This written proof must include: